kekse1/kekse1/README.md

 A **PHP** script to convert **markdown to HTML** code, using the GitHub's API.

 ## **`norbert`**
 Only some notes to my own A.I.
-I'm researching on for almost twenty years now.. there's nothing to be downloaded or so, it's just a remark that my own `Norbert` is somewhere out there.. **`^_^`**
+I'm researching on for nearly twenty years now.. there's nothing to be downloaded or so, it's just a remark that my own `Norbert` is somewhere out there.. **`^_^`**

 ## **`v3`**